lakshmi-intechcode/jng_instr_folder/week1/01_bash_git_fundamentals/exercises/palindrome_2/README.md

 * Write a function that will take in a string as an input.
 That string may contain punctuation or spaces.
 * Your function will ignore all characters which aren't letters or numbers.
 * If the string is a palindrome the function will return True, else False.
+* You in this teaser try do it without the ".reverse" function.
+* Can you do this without using list?

 #### Example
 ```